Thanks for visiting the Butler School of Music's web page for non-Music majors. A "Questions & Answers" section is listed at the end.

 New students interested in taking PIA 201 cannot register for this course before auditioning, and only those students who pass the audition and are approved to enroll in PIA 201 may then register for it.
 Due to a limited number of available openings, not everyone is approved to enroll in this course.

-PIA 201 auditions for Spring Semester 2014 will occur on Monday, Jan.
-13, 2014 (first day of Spring 2014 classes), 1:30-5:30pm, in MRH 4.182.
-A sign-up sheet with audition time slots will be posted on MRH 4.182, on Dec.
-16, 2013 and will remain posted up through the audition date.
+PIA 201 auditions for Fall Semester 2014 will occur on Tuesday, August 26, 2014 (the day before Fall 2014 classes begin), Noon-5pm, in MRH 4.182.
+A sign-up sheet with audition time slots will be posted on MRH 4.182, on Aug.
+18, 2014 and will remain posted up through the audition date.
 Auditions will last approximately 5 minutes each.
-Audition results will be posted on the bulletin board next to the Student Office, MRH 3.836 by 2pm on the next day, Tuesday, Jan.
-14. Results will NOT
+Audition results will be posted on the bulletin board next to the Student Office, MRH 3.836 by 2pm on the next day, Wednesday, Aug.
+27. Results will NOT

 be provided via phone or email.

-, which is Wednesday, Jan.
-15, 2014.
-Failure to register for the course by 4pm on Jan.
-15 will result in cancellation of your approval to add the course.
+, which is Tuesday, Sept.
+2, 2014.
+(Sept.
+1 is Labor Day.)
+Failure to register for the course by 4pm on Sept.
+2 will result in cancellation of your approval to add the course.
 If you are approved to take PIA 201 but do not register for it, you will be required to audition again if interested in taking the course for a future semester.

 PIA 201 Audition information